 Plant Type - Stratum Planting Density

-Trees 1 plant per 4m

-Small Trees 1 plant per 3m

-Shrubs 1 plant per 1m

 Grasses 4 plants per 1m

 Vines Native vines will not be utilised in initial vegetation establishment as they can effectively smother trees and be as detrimental as weed vines.
 Vines will only be incorporated into the revegetation program once the vegetation structure has become established and trees are large enough to support the vines.